Tips for Recognizing Learning Disorders in the Classroom

 Hiding out

 Students with learning disorders often try conceal their struggles from teachers and peers.
-Even if they’re managing to keep up with school work, with extra effort, it may be taking a big toll on their self esteem.
-If a student comes across as excessively shy during class — hanging back during group projects, sitting in the back row, or doing everything in his power to avoid being called on during class — he may be trying to hide a learning issue.
+Even if they’re managing to keep up with school work, with extra effort, it may be taking a big toll on their self-esteem.
+If a student comes across as excessively shy during class — hanging back during group projects, sitting in the back row, or doing everything in their power to avoid being called on during class — they may be trying to hide a learning issue.

 Acting up